Back arrow - black

 Account Executives

-It’s important to coach to AE-specific & individually-set KPIs.
-They are responsible for closing sales and bringing revenue into the company.
-AEs will have the most interaction with prospective clients.
-The main focus for you as a coach is to work with them to improve their metrics and processes.
+AEs are responsible for closing deals and bringing revenue into the company.
+So the main focus for you as a sales coach is to work with them to improve their metrics and processes.

 • Review your compensation plan